 1. Wooden Rib Panels

 This modern house calls for a straight-lined pergola, and it can only be covered by a rigid material.
 A simple geometric shape is the best approach.

 The whole area is intended to be a summer spot, so only slight shading is needed.

 This is another modern style pergola covering.
 It’s very decorative, and while you sit under its shade, you will often lift your head up and let your eyes enjoy the pattern.

-Plants love climbing over such structures as this walkway pergola, they seem to be benefiting from each other.
-The pergola gives the plant airy and sunny support, and the plant gives it shade in a lush vibrant manner.
+Plants love climbing over structures such as this walkway pergola, and they seem to be benefiting from each other.
+The pergola gives the plant airy and sunny support, and the plant gives it shade in a lush, vibrant manner.

 It’s always a pleasure to take a stroll under such beautiful pergolas.

-If a more efficient shade is needed, then the covering has to be a bit more tight like this pergola here.
+If a more efficient shade is needed, then the covering has to be a bit tighter like this pergola, here.
 Thin wood sheets tightly fitted to the top will give the most shade.